 A decade ago, when online shopping was still in its infancy, the ecommerce checkout experience was largely limited to traditional credit and debit.
 Now, it’s surprising when a retailer — online or in-store — doesn’t accept a variety of payment options, including major credit cards along with Apple Pay, Google Pay, and Samsung Pay.
 Buy now, pay later (BNPL) is a newer option that’s quickly gaining steam as millennials’ payment method of choice.

 As the U.S. BNPL landscape matures, we predict that it will soon become the norm for ecommerce retailers to offer consumers not just multiple payment options, but multiple BNPL providers at checkout.
-This has already become the case in Australia, where one in six merchants currently accept one or more BNPL providers.

 If you’ve already partnered with a buy now, pay later provider, you may be reluctant to expand your checkout offerings.
 But as many retailers have discovered, offering multiple pay later options to consumers comes with a host of benefits that we’ll explore below.